sthaid/proj_hubble/README.md

   * Yellow background indicates the temperature of the CMB.
   * Light blue circle at center is the Earth observation station.
   * Red dots are the photons.
-  * Red circle is the patches of space from which the CMB photons were emitted at time 0.00038.
+  * Red circle is the patches of space from which the CMB photons were emitted.
 * Graph panes: Scale Factor, Hubble Parameter, CMB Temperature, and Photon Distance to Earth.

 ## Galaxy TODO